JBSinc/boston-logger/README.md

-To add notes to an `INCOMING` request (i.e. one handled by the middleware), simply add an attribute to the WSGI request object called `_request_notes`; the `SumoFormatter` will include it in the JSON log output.
+To add notes to an `INCOMING` request (i.e. one handled by the middleware), simply add an attribute to the WSGI request object called `_request_notes`; the `JsonFormatter` will include it in the JSON log output.

 **Note** that if you are using Django REST Framework, the incoming `request` object in your `ViewSet` or view method(s) will be an abstraction of the